al6x/mongodb/readme.md

 1. Driver enchancements & Migrations.
 2. Persistence for any Ruby object.
-3. Object Model (callbacks, validations, mass-assignment, finders, ...) (work in progress).
+3. Object Model (callbacks, validations, mass-assignment, finders, ...).

 Lower layers are independent from upper, use only what You need.